Here's What You Need To Know Before Getting Into Birding

 Advertisement

-"The community is really what pushes the act of bird-watching forward," says Beanie Jean, an Atlanta-based ornithophile who has been birding for about a year and a half.
+"The community is really what pushes the act of bird-watching forward," says Sheridan Alford, also known as Beanie Jean from her namesake YouTube channel.
+Alford is an Atlanta-based ornithophile who has been birding for about a year and a half.
 "We all have the fascination to see birds, but sharing our finds and being able to connect over our favorites makes the activity fun and competitive even."

 While a major draw of birding is that it can happen in some of nature's most peaceful pockets, the experience of fostering an outdoor hobby is not the same for everyone.
 Just a few weeks ago, when Amy Cooper made a now infamous call to the police in which she falsely claimed that a Black man, Chris Cooper, was threatening her in a wooded area of Central Park, it became clear that racism is everywhere, rearing its ugly head in all sorts of beautiful places.
 This means that the most essential thing any newcomer must carry with them into the world of birding is an awareness that joining this community comes with the responsibility of making it a safe space for all participants, especially Black birdwatchers.